Agramm18/Patient_Management_System_v.05/README.md

 Important:

-- The `.env` file must be located in the project root
+- The `.env` file must be located in the project root.
-- All values listed above are required
+- All values listed above are required.
-- `DB_PORT` must be numeric
+- `DB_PORT` must be numeric.
+- `DB_NAME` must exactly match the created MySQL database.
-- The default account values are used when the application needs to create missing `local_admin` or `admin` rows
+- Default account values are used when `local_admin` or `admin` are missing.
-- Default account permissions and department values are currently hard-coded in `SetDefaultAccounts`
+- Roles, jobs, permissions, department, and `requires_password_change` for default accounts are currently hard-coded in `SetDefaultAccounts`.

 ## Database Setup

-The current configuration flow depends on a valid MySQL setup before the application starts.
-The program reads database values from `.env`, tries to build a JDBC connection, and then checks the `accounts` table for required starter accounts.
+The application does not create tables automatically yet.
+The database and tables must exist before startup.

 Create the database: